FNNDSC/ChRIS_API/README.md

 ## The API specification of ChRIS

 This repository contains simulates a ChRIS instance that is REST conformant.
 It serves primarily as a test bed for the interacting with and developing the ChRIS REST API.
-The main entry point to the simulated machine is the python script, <tt>ChRIS_SM</tt> (where the <tt>SM</tt> denotes "Simulated Machine").
+The main entry point to the simulated machine is the python script, <tt>ChRIS\_SM</tt> (where the <tt>SM</tt> denotes "Simulated Machine").

-A simple web-facing server is also available: <tt>ChRIS_WS.py</tt> (where the <tt>WS</tt> denotes "Web Server").
+A simple web-facing server is also available: <tt>ChRIS\_WS.py</tt> (where the <tt>WS</tt> denotes "Web Server").
 This module is suitable for http handling using any client.
-When http traffic is sent to <tt>ChRIS_WS.py</tt>,  spawns a new <tt>ChRIS_SM.py</tt> instance.
+When http traffic is sent to <tt>ChRIS\_WS.py</tt>, it spawns a new <tt>ChRIS\_SM.py</tt> instance.
 A new instance is spawned each time a new API call is made.
 The state of a user's data is preserved between calls by a simple file-based database.

 ## Getting up and running quickly